Craft and Structure28% of test

 Should I memorize vocabulary lists?

 Helpful but not essential.
-SAT tests how words are USED in context, not definitions alone.
+The SAT tests how words are USED in context, not definitions alone.
+Many tested words are common.

 What if I don't know the word at all?

-Use context clues: surrounding words, sentence purpose, tone.
-Often you can infer meaning.
+Use context clues: surrounding words, sentence purpose, tone, and logic.
+You can often infer meaning without knowing the word.

 Why are common words tested?

-Common words have multiple meanings.
-SAT tests if you can identify correct meaning in context.
+Common words often have multiple meanings.
+The SAT tests whether you can identify the correct meaning in context.

 How do I use substitution?

-Replace tested word with each answer.
+Replace the tested word with each answer choice.
 Read the sentence aloud (mentally).
-Correct answer fits smoothly.
+The correct answer fits smoothly.

 What context clues should I look for?